-The great thing about creating your own pocket square is that you can pick the EXACT fabric, colour and pattern you want, usually for a pretty low cost, from any fabric shop.
+The great thing about creating your own pocket square is that you can pick the EXACT fabric, color and pattern you want, usually for a pretty low cost, from any fabric shop.
 Then simply follow this great guide by Eight-In-Hand for putting it together.

 I tend to make mine from old shirts that have started to fray or wear in awkward places.

 So there you have it, a few alteration tips that you can start doing yourself for a lot cheaper than a tailor.
 Like I said, the sewing machine will set you back initially but once you look at it as an investment and see the amount of money that you’re saving, you’ll reap the rewards.